iteebz/space-os/docs/apps.md

     def initialize(self):
         """
         A hook for the app to perform any necessary initialization.
-        This now includes applying database migrations.
+        This now includes triggering the centralized OS migration service.
         This can be overridden by the subclass.
         """
         self.ensure_db() # Ensure the database file exists
-        # Migrations are now handled by the Repository itself
+        # The App's initialize method now triggers the centralized OS migration service.

     # New: Method to register and get repositories
     def register_repository(self, name: str, repo_class: type[Repo]):